Encouraging artwork on display in Greensburg

 Morris said God gave her a gift and she wants to use it for His glory.
 She hopes to encourage others who have been through a traumatic experience and let them know that they can keep going on even if things seem impossible.

-Morris’ combination of portraits, flowers and scripture art will be on display at 5.4.7 Arts Center in Greensburg until April 4, 2020.
+Morris’ combination of portraits, flowers and scripture art will be on display at 5.4.7 Arts Center in Greensburg until April 4.
 She will teach a class on her methods April 3 and 4 at the Arts Center.
-Lunch is included, reservations required through the 5.4.7.
-Arts Center at $75 to holds a seat or payment in full $175.
+Lunch is included, with reservations required through the 5.4.7.
+Arts Center, at $75 to hold a seat or payment in full $175.